Jared McCain

-Jared Dane McCain (born February 20, 2004) is an American professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA).
+Jared Dane McCain (born February 20, 2004) is an American professional basketball player for the Oklahoma City Thunder of the National Basketball Association (NBA).
 He was a consensus five-star recruit and ranked among the top players in the 2023 class.
-McCain played one season of college basketball for the Duke Blue Devils before being selected by the Philadelphia 76ers as the 16th overall pick in the first round of the 2024 NBA draft.
+McCain played college basketball for the Duke Blue Devils before being selected by the Philadelphia 76ers as the 16th overall pick in the first round of the 2024 NBA draft.

 High school career

 McCain attended Centennial High School in Corona, California, graduating in 2023.
 As a junior, he was named the 2021–22 Gatorade Player of the Year for boys basketball in California after averaging 16.9 points, 4.7 rebounds, and 4.0 assists per game.
-During this time, he appeared in three seasons of the YouTube docuseries Believe, directed and filmed by Nick Ramos.
-In his senior year, McCain was selected to play in the 2023 McDonald's All-American Boys Game.
-He repeated as the 2022–23 Gatorade Player of the Year for boys basketball in California after averaging 17.7 points, 7.1 rebounds, 4.0 assists, and 1.5 steals per game.
+During this time, McCain appeared in three seasons of the YouTube docuseries Believe, directed and filmed by Nick Ramos.
+In his senior year, he was selected to play in the 2023 McDonald's All-American Boys Game.
+McCain repeated as the 2022–23 Gatorade Player of the Year for boys basketball in California after averaging 17.7 points, 7.1 rebounds, 4.0 assists, and 1.5 steals per game.

 Recruiting

-McCain was a consensus five-star recruit and ranked among the top players in the 2023 class by major recruiting services.
-On March 18, 2022, he committed to play college basketball for Duke over offers from Gonzaga, Houston, Kansas, and Louisville.
+McCain was a consensus five-star recruit and ranked among the top players in the 2023 class according to major recruiting services.
+He verbally committed to play college basketball for the Duke Blue Devils on March 18, 2022, and signed his national letter of intent on November 9.
+McCain chose Duke over offers from Gonzaga, Houston, Kansas, and Louisville.